Thrive Project: Basic Needs Grant

 Career Closet

-Career Closet provides professional dress clothing for interviews, job fairs, and any other event to make a positive first impression
+The Career Closet provides professional dress clothing to students for interviews, job fairs, and other events to make a positive first impression!

 Once you've completed the above email, Career Closet to arrange to pick up